mvibraim/star-wars-planets/README.md

 # Star Wars Planets

 Create, delete and list planets.
-If a created planet exists in Star Wars, the number of film appearances is saved as an attribute.
+If a created planet exists in Star Wars, the movie appearances is saved.

 Uses Redis to cache the movie appearances indexed by planet name on application startup.